Wordsworth: Romantic Poetry and Revolution Politics |

 Часто встречающиеся слова и выражения

-action active already appear argued attempt become beginning belief Benjamin Book Cambridge century claim common Commonwealthman concerned consequence continued Country course critical Crowe death described Descriptive Sketches early eighteenth eighteenth-century England English established evidence example experience expressed fact feeling France French give Government habits heart Hill human imaginative important influence issues James John landscape later Letter liberty lines London look Lyrical Ballads means memory mind moral nature once passage passive pastoral period philosophy poem poet poet's poetic poetry political position Prelude present Press principles radical reading reason reference reflection remained republican respect response retirement reveals Revolution rhetoric Salisbury Plain seen sense September Massacres situation social society specifically spirit suggests theme things thought tradition turn University vagrant virtue vision Walk Whig Wordsworth writing written
+action active already appear argued attempt become beginning belief Benjamin Book Cambridge century claim common Commonwealthman concerned consequence continued Country course critical Crowe death described Descriptive Sketches early eighteenth eighteenth-century England English established evidence example experience expressed fact feeling France French give Government habits heart Hill human Imagination important influence issues James John landscape later Letter liberty lines London look Lyrical Ballads means memory mind moral nature once passage passive pastoral period philosophy poem poet poet's poetic poetry political position Prelude present principles published radical reading reason reference reflection remained republican respect response retirement reveals Revolution rhetoric Salisbury Plain seen sense September Massacres situation social society specifically spirit suggests things thought tradition turn University Press vagrant virtue vision Walk Whig Wordsworth writing written